elizabeth-pa/clock-constraints/README.md

 # Clock constraints on fundamental physics

-This project is designed to generate simulated data based on the characteristics of your atomic clocks and use Markov Chain Monte Carlo (MCMC) methods to estimate unknown parameters of various physics models.
+This software generates simulated data based on the characteristics of atomic clocks and uses Markov Chain Monte Carlo (MCMC) methods to estimate unknown parameters of various physics models.
 The results are then used to establish constraints on the proposed theories.

 ## Project Goals
 - Take atomic clock characteristics e.g. as stability and systematic uncertainty as input.